IsaGrassl/IsaGrassl.github.io/_pages/teaching.md

 image: Picture-sonic.jpg
 ---

-I pursue to create spaces where students, regardless of their background, *feel heard, valued,* and *empowered*.
+I pursue to create spaces where students *feel heard, valued,* and *empowered*.

 As a first-generation university student, I navigated the academic world without prior exposure to computer science.
 Intimidated by stereotypes and the advanced skills of my peers, I initially struggled to see myself in this field.
 Through this journey, I learned the value of *active listening* and *empathy*—qualities often overlooked in software engineering but essential for inclusive learning environments.

+---

 ### Technical University of Darmstadt